0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 Starting with good rules is a profound way to build a language.

-You don't have to write an error handling system in such a language.
+You don't have to invent an error handling system in such a language.

-You discover it.
+You can discover it.

 ---